janny801/simple-c-calculator/README.md

 Output:
 the result of 10 + 5 is: 15.00

+Another example:
+enter the expression: 7 * 2.5

+Output:
+the result of 7 * 2.5 is: 17.50

 ## Error Handling

 - If division by zero is attempted, the program prints an error message and exits.